 In order to fix the situation, you need to know a few numbers first.

 Financial administrators are the elite of number crunchers.
 They know the company numbers inside out, backwards, forwards and front to back.
 Some people have even been able to tell us the company’s level of automation and the amount of manual work without blinking an eye.
-But on the other end of the spectrum, some companies have given us blank stares when asked how automated their posting and routing of invoices is or how long they take to handle invoices.
-They have not had any idea.

 To summarize: the better a company knows their purchase invoice costs the better the willpower to automate routine tasks.
 That’s how high the costs can be.